Zinabuf/GCIM-GWEIS-Z/README.md

   threads = 40
 )

-# Step 2: Compute PRS
+# Step 2: Compute PRS in the analysis sample
+# The GWAS results from Step 1 are used to calculate the exposure PRS in the independent analysis sample.
 cat("Step 2: Computing PRS in target...\n")
 prs_res <- prs_scores(
   plink_path = plink,